esper-io/dev-docs/docs/home/console.md

     d.
 [Device Graphs](./console/device-management/-/index.md#device-graphs) - Admin can view in graphical format 15 unique device metrics represented for individual devices.

     e.
-[Apps](./console/device-management/-/index.md#apps) - Admin can unhide preloaded apps, install/uninstall private apps and hide installed google apps from here.
+[Apps](./console/device-management/-/index.md#apps) - Admin can un-hide preloaded apps, install/uninstall private apps and hide installed google apps from here.
 Admin also has the capability to clear app data for supported apps from this section.

     f.
 [Compliance Policy](./console#compliance-policy) - Admin can apply pre-created compliance policy on the selected device from this section.

     g.
-[Security](./console.md#_2-security-summary) - This section gives details regarding the security status of the device.
+[Security](https://docs.esper.io/home/console/device-management/-/#security) - This section gives details regarding the security status of the device.

     h.
 [Remote View](./console/device-management/-/index.md#remote-viewer) - Admin can remote view the device if device user accepts the request.